Erection Problems (Erectile Dysfunction)Skip to the navigation

 - Trying counseling if a psychological cause is suspected.

 - Trying medicines that are injected or inserted into the penis.

 - Trying penile implant surgery.

-You may be able to avoid erection problems (erectile dysfunction) related to anxiety and stress by taking a more relaxed approach to sex.
+You may be able to avoid erection problems related to anxiety and stress by taking a more relaxed approach to sex.
 Talk to your partner about your problems and concerns.
 Sexual intimacy is a form of communication.
-If you and your partner talk about sex, it will help reduce your stress and anxiety, and you may become more relaxed.
+If you and your partner talk about sex, it will help reduce your stress and anxiety.
+And you may become more relaxed.

-- Keeping your cholesterol level low to reduce the risk of hardening of the arteries (atherosclerosis).
+- Manage high blood pressure and high cholesterol.
+This can help lower your risk of hardening of the arteries (atherosclerosis).

-- Keeping your blood sugar in your target range if you have diabetes.
+- Keep your blood sugar in your target range if you have diabetes.

-- Losing weight, especially if you are obese.
+- Lose weight, especially if you are obese.